Xilmi/Rotp-Fusion/README.md

 ## What's New

 2023.04.21 (BR)
+- Completed the Guide for Static Options.

+2023.04.21 (BR)
 - Fixed Fractal Galaxy option2 guide...
 The only one being dependent on option1.
 - Completed Modnar Grid Galaxy, "Some Clusters" are no more "All Clusters".
 - Cleaned and clarified some abilities conflict.